PPF-Alpine/ER_paleoclimate_comparison/README.md

 # Data
 ### Original data
-Five different paleoclimate models form the basis of our analysis.
+Five different paleoclimate simulations form the basis of our analysis.
 Their raw data is needed to run the "treeline_extraction.ipynb".
 This data is not ours and can be downloaded on their respective websites:

 - CHELSA-TRaCE21K
 	- **Present**: CHELSA_TraCE21K_bio01_20_V1.0.tif